bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 GET /clients?ids[]=1&ids[]=2&ids[]=3
 ```

 NOTE: The actual URL in this example will be encoded as "/clients?ids%5b%5d=1&ids%5b%5d=2&ids%5b%5d=3" as the "[" and "]" characters are not allowed in URLs.
-Most of the time you don't have to worry about this because the browser will encode it for you, and Rails will decode it automatically, but if you ever find yourself having to send those requests to the server manually you should keep this in mind.
+Most of the time you don't have to worry about this because the browser will encode it for you, and Quails will decode it automatically, but if you ever find yourself having to send those requests to the server manually you should keep this in mind.

 The value of `params[:ids]` will now be `["1", "2", "3"]`.
-Note that parameter values are always strings; Rails makes no attempt to guess or cast the type.
+Note that parameter values are always strings; Quails makes no attempt to guess or cast the type.

 NOTE: Values such as `[nil]` or `[nil, nil, ...]` in `params` are replaced
 with `[]` for security reasons by default.
 See [Security Guide](security.html#unsafe-query-generation)